 Transforming Together is a four year (June 2019-May 2023) domestic violence/family violence system change project hosted by the Manitoba Association of Women’s Shelters (MAWS) and funded by Women and Gender Equality Canada (WAGE).
 The project is using a collective impact approach to engage and empower stakeholders to re-think and re-energize the collection of services operating within the sector, to amplify the voices of those with lived expertise and to address the causes of domestic and family violence rooted in the behaviours and structures of oppression (racism, colonialism, nationalism, sexism, ageism, ableism, heterosexism, etc.).

-Colleen is the Project Manager for the Transforming Together project.
+Colleen is the Project Manager for the Transforming Together and Human Rights projects.
 She recently retired from the practice of law in Ontario and relocated to Winnipeg where she grew up.
 Colleen’s legal career started when she articled with the Manitoba Department of the Attorney General.
 Since then she worked as an Assistant Crown Attorney in Ontario prosecuting child abuse, sexual assault and domestic violence cases and heading up a community legal clinic funded by Legal Aid Ontario.
 At the legal clinic, Colleen practiced human rights law and other areas of law impacting the low income community including housing, income security and employment law.
 Public legal education and community development were a large part of the work as well.
 Working for the Manitoba Association of Women’s Shelter is a way of using her skills and experiences to continue to contribute to the well being of the community.

-Amber is the Project Specialist who brings a wealth of experience, knowledge, and skills in the violence against women (VAW) field.
+Amber is a Project Specialist for the GBV Human Rights project, who brings a wealth of experience, knowledge, and skills in the violence against women (VAW) field.
 She has worked in the sector for eleven years in both rural and urban residential settings and brings an understanding of the unique circumstances dependent on the shelter’s geographical location.
 Amber has a social work background and is experienced in risk assessment, safety planning, and counseling, working with women and families experiencing complex trauma, addictions, mental health concerns and illnesses, poverty, human trafficking, issues with the justice system, and sex work.
 Amber also brings experience working with newcomer settlement and community development.
 Amber comes with a diverse education background in the Humanities.
 She is currently completing her PhD in Education, looking at the impact of art on traumatic experiences with war and conflict.

 For more information on the project please use our contact form if you have questions about how to support or engage in the work of the project.